 upstream signaling_nodes {

-ip_hash; # Sticky sessions based on IP
+ip_hash; # Enforces sticky sessions based on client IP

 server 10.0.0.1:8080;